top of page

 LCSM10 Governance Clarification Process

-This consulting engagement provides a structured review of your church’s existing written policies and assists leadership in clarifying, strengthening, and drafting new policy where needed.
+This consulting engagement provides a structured review of your church’s existing written policies and assists leadership in clarifying and strengthening them, and in drafting new policies where needed.

 What This Engagement Includes: